sntcristian/MHEL-LLAMO/README.md

 # MHEL-LLAMO
 Multilingual Historical Entity Linking with Large Language Models (LLMs)

-This project aims to provide a benchmark for open-source LLMs in Historical Entity Linking by using a simple approach: using prompt engineering to filter candidates returned by a smaller bi-encoder model, i.e. BELA.
+This project aims to provide a benchmark for open-source LLMs in Historical Entity Linking by using an ensemble approach which combines a multilingual bi-encoder model, i.e. BELA, for candidate retrieval with prompt engineering for candidate selection.

 ## Install Requirements